Human chain forms on North Clinton to show strength after toddler shot - NewsBreak

 City Council President Miguel Melendez says this human chain tonight has a two-fold purpose.
 “First and foremost– to send a positive message that this community cares– and that we want to achieve public safety,” he says.

-And on that public safety angle: “Well, we’re doing everything humanly possible– law enforcement, federal, state, and local,” said Charles Salina is with the US Marshal’s Task Force.
+And on that public safety angle: “Well, we’re doing everything humanly possible– law enforcement, federal, state, and local,” said Charles Salina is with the US Marshal’s Task Force.2 charged after 3-year-old struck in Rochester shootout

 He says in recent months, they’ve never taken more violent offenders and more guns off the streets.
 But it’s not enough.
 “The community needs to work with us shoulder to shoulder.
 Bring us information, and bring their concerns to us.
 Give us a chance,” he said.